snitko/straight/README.md

     gateway.name                   = 'my gateway'

     # Set the callback for orders' status changes
+    # (see lib/straight/order.rb for status attribute values and their meanings)
     #
     gateway.order_callbacks = [
       lambda { |order| puts "Order status changed to #{order.status}" }